J-Rahhal/TOP_Library/README.md

 https://www.theodinproject.com/lessons/node-path-javascript-library
 This is a Project Library That is meant to implement Object oriented JavaScript Learned in the previously provided Lessons

-This project includes JavaScript & Tailwind Framework.
+This project includes CSS Grid layout JavaScript & Tailwind Framework.